serendipitylxd/Hydro3DNet/README.md

 ```

 ## Acknowledgments
-Voxel Mamba is based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) and [DSVT](https://github.com/Haiyang-W/DSVT).
+Hydro3DNet is based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
-We also thank the CenterPoint, TransFusion, OctFormer, Mamba, and HEDNet authors for their efforts.
+We also thank the CenterPoint, TransFusion, OctFormer, Mamba, and … authors for their efforts.